 We know that policies and procedures can be the difference between freedom for a trafficked child or freedom for a trafficker.
 And so, we work with governments on these.
 We’ve seen the effect of south India’s first Child Friendly Court.
 One judge declared that:

 “Because of Justice and Care’s initiative, a 4-year- old child was able to come and give evidence very boldly and fearlessly, which in turn led to conviction in the case.”

 We know that communities are their own best defence and so we work in vulnerable, rural, locations training people to prevent trafficking themselves.
 But we need people who can support this growing, life-saving work to stand with us.

 Our experience tells us that traffickers target the most vulnerable people, in the poorest communities.
 They deceive victims and their families.
 Those who have been trafficked before face particular risk.

-That’s why we are so committed to community intervention - our work includes helping those living in extreme poverty set up businesses, establishing local groups to look out for traffickers and awareness training around the issues of modern-day slavery.
+That’s why we are so committed to community intervention - our work includes helping those living in extreme poverty set up businesses, establishing local groups to look out for traffickers and awareness training around the issues of human trafficking.
 We support previous victims of trafficking, to help keep them safe.

 Search and rescue

 From tracking down a missing person, to locating where victims are being held, we have dedicated teams who work alongside the police and the judiciary to help ensure the victims of trafficking are rescued and the perpetrators are brought to justice.

 Survivors of trafficking have been through often unspeakable horrors.
 Our aftercare work ensures as soon as someone has been rescued, that they have the support they need to rebuild their lives.
 This includes ensuring they have a safe place to stay, are given medical attention, counselling, skills training and, for children, education.